Global controllability of Boussinesq flows by using only a temperature control: Introduction

 which are governed by the Boussinesq system

 where~$\nu > 0$ is the viscosity and~$\tau > 0$ denotes the thermal diffusivity.
-Moreover, the functions~$\xsym{\Phi}_{\operatorname{ext}}$ and~$\psi_{\operatorname{ext}}$ represent given external forces, which are assumed to be average-free for simplicity.
-A distinguished role is played by the~unknown profile~$\eta$ in~\eqref{equation:BoussinesqVelocity}; it will act as the control and shall be located in an arbitrarily thin horizontal strip (\cf~\Cref{Figure:controldomain})
+Moreover, the functions~$\xsym{\Phi}_{\operatorname{ext}}$ and~$\psi_{\operatorname{ext}}$ represent given external forces, which are for simplicity assumed to have zero average.
+A distinguished role is played by the~unknown profile~$\eta$ in~\eqref{equation:BoussinesqVelocity}; it will act as the control, and its spatial support will be localized in an arbitrarily thin horizontal strip (\cf~\Cref{Figure:controldomain})